ansible-community/community-website/README.md

 ## Contacting the maintainers

-The Website Working group can be found in [TBD](#channel-name-here) on Matrix or (IRC name here).
+The Website Working group can be found in [Ansible Website WG](https://matrix.to/#/#website:ansible.com) on Matrix or ``#ansible-website`` on IRC.
 Alternatively, a GitHub issue is also acceptable for asking questions.

 ## Using this repository